ELIXIR-Belgium/ena-upload-container/README.md

 ## Example data

-In the example directory an example Excel sheet can be found with example metadata along with example dat files.
+In the example directory an example Excel sheet can be found with example metadata along with example data files.

 ## Tool documentation